-- For each region, solve the problem optimally and then count the moves that are made only by tiles in this region. - The "fringe" number for an arrangement is the minimum number of slides made on tiles in this region. - It is now possible to add fringe numbers of all disjoint regions together to form a composite fringe number.

-▶ Q: How to prove this?

-• For the Manhattan distance heuristic:

-- Each pattern is a tile. - They are disjoint. - ▶ They only count the number of slides made by each tile. - Thus they can be added together to form a heuristic function.
+- For each region, solve the problem optimally and then count the moves that are made only by tiles in this region. - Note: if the empty cell is selected, we do not count the moves of the empty cell. - The "fringe" number for an arrangement is the minimum number of slides made on tiles in this region. - It is now possible to add fringe numbers of all disjoint regions together to form a composite fringe number. - ▶ Q: How to prove this? - For the Manhattan distance heuristic: - Each pattern is a tile. - They are disjoint. - ▶ They only count the number of slides made by each tile. - Thus they can be added together to form a heuristic function.